Sheephouse Wood Bat Protection Structure

-The Sheephouse Wood Bat Protection Structure is a proposed building to allow bats to cross the HS2 rail line at Sheephouse Wood in Buckinghamshire, England.
+The Sheephouse Wood Bat Protection Structure is an under-construction building to allow bats to cross the HS2 rail line at Sheephouse Wood in Buckinghamshire, England.

-The structure will be around 1 km in length and up to 10m high.
+The structure will be around 1 km in length and up to 10 m high.

 The shed will cost over £100 million to build.
 According to the Chair of HS2, there is no evidence "that high-speed trains interfere with bats."